‘Felt like a year’: Worshipper describes fear during gunman’s deadly attack on Pittsburgh synagogue

 The testimony came in the trial of Robert Bowers, a truck driver from the Pittsburgh suburb of Baldwin.
 Bowers, 50, could face the death penalty if he’s convicted of some of the 63 counts he faces in the Oct.
 27, 2018, attack, which claimed the lives of worshippers from three congregations who were using the synagogue that day: New Light, Dor Hadash and the Tree of Life.

-Assistant U.S. Attorney Soo Song began Wednesday’s proceedings by asking Black about her background in the congregation.
-She recalled how her brother Gottfried became more observant after the death of their father and how she later began attending services regularly, getting so involved that she had an adult bat mitzvah — a Jewish right of passage that she never had as a teenage girl.
+Assistant U.S. Attorney Soo Song began Wednesday’s proceedings by asking Black about her affiliation with the New Light congregation.
+She recalled how her brother, Gottfried, became more observant after their father’s death and how she later began attending services regularly, getting so involved that she had an adult bat mitzvah — a Jewish right of passage that she hadn’t had as a teenager.

 “I was rededicating myself to Judaism,” she said.

-She recalled fondly how in 2017, she and Richard carried Torah scrolls as they paraded from their old synagogue, which the small congregation had sold in a downsizing, to their new location in rented space at the Tree of Life building.
+She recalled fondly how in 2017, she and her brother carried Torah scrolls as they paraded from their old synagogue, which the small congregation had sold in a downsizing, to their new location in rented space at the Tree of Life building.

-She said that as she left, she had to step over Wax’s body and that she quietly said goodbye to him as she followed the officers.
+“My mind was clouded with panic,” said Werber, who also saw Wax get killed.

-Once out of the building, police told her to run down the street to a police car.
+“I heard gunshots,” Werber testified.
+“Mel Wax fell back into the room, and a short time later the door opened slightly.
+I saw a figure of a person step over the body and then step back.
+He couldn’t see us.
+It was too dark.”

-Jurors also heard the voice of Gottfried, who called 911 to report the attack.
+Jurors also heard the recordings of 911 calls made by Werber and Gottfried.

-“There’s gunfire,” he said.
-When the operator asked for the address, Stein can be heard in the background providing it.
-The operator told them that police were already responding and that they should find a place to hide.
+Bowers, like on the trial’s first day, showed little emotion as he sat at the defense table.

-It was the second time the jurors heard some of the last words of victims.
+Jurors also heard testimony from Dan Leger, who was severely wounded in the attack.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.